← Back to ArticlesTraining Tips

 Defensive Questions

 These are common issues even at the highest level.
-When a fighter relies heavily on their power, there's a temptation to stand in range waiting for the opportunity to land.
+When a fighter relies heavily on their power, there is a temptation to stand in range waiting for the opportunity to land.
 But standing in range also means getting hit, and against a quality operator like Joyce, the accumulation of punches eventually told.

 The comeback from that defeat showed character and adaptability.
 Dubois made genuine improvements to his upper body movement and his willingness to reset distance when under pressure.